lunarstorm/laravel-ddd/README.md

 ```bash
 php artisan ddd:optimize
 ```
 Since Laravel 11.27.1, `php artisan optimize` automatically invokes `ddd:optimize`.
 If you already run `optimize` in production, a separate `ddd:optimize` is no longer necessary.
+In previous versions of this package, this command was named `ddd:cache`, which will continue to work as an alias.

 ### Version Compatibility
  Laravel        | LaravelDDD |                                                                                      |